Requesting pathology tests

 Emergency Requests

 Urgent requests must be confined to specific tests that will immediately affect the management of a case.
-Urgent requests must be clearly marked on the request form.
+Urgent requests must be marked on the request form.
 Unlabelled and mislabelled specimens will not be accepted.

 Verbal Requests